averak/MelCNN/README.md

-MelDNN
+MelCNN
 ------

-Blind sound source separation of multiple speakers on a single channel with GAN.
+Blind sound source separation of multiple speakers on a single channel with Dilated Convolution.

 ## Installation